AdamKane/fastapi-hello/PLAN.md

 ## 1. Application Description

 This is a microservice application to interface with Salesforce.
+We want to be able to do things like:

+- Get a list of all Salesforce Account record names.
+- Get a list of all Contact records for a given account.
+- Get a list of all Opportunity records for a given Account.
+- Get a list of all Opportunity record names.
+- Get the list of all Opportunity records names where the stage is 'Proposal Due'.

 ## 2. Application Architecture

 This application is a microservice responsible for interfacing with Salesforce.
 It uses FastAPI as the web framework and simple-salesforce for Salesforce integration.

 Design principles: